NynkeDekkerLab/Lionalysis/Agarolysis/ExperimentData.md

             pixels nobody knows Mark's invention
-            bx  tracks what spots are rejected by the USER Ld long-axis short axis  (Does not contain errors, but are the average of l(d) over d and d(l) over l.
+            bx  tracks what spots are rejected by the USER Ld x in long-axis short axis  (Does not contain errors, but are the average of l(d) over d and d(l) over l.
 Can be found by looking at function projectToMesh)
             CellLength Long-axis in pixels
             Lnorm   is long-axis divided by long-axis maximum in experiment BacMesh Oufti Mesh